Renters Rights

 End of Fixed-Term Assured Shorthold Tenancies (ASTs)

-Tenancies are moving to a periodic model, meaning there’s no fixed end date, and tenants can leave with appropriate notice.
-From now, landlords can regain possession using defined legal grounds only.
+Tenancies have now moved to a fully periodic model, meaning there is no fixed end date.
+Tenants can leave at any time with the appropriate notice, while landlords can only regain possession using clearly defined legal grounds.

 Abolition of Section 21

-The removal of Section 21 means landlords can no longer end a tenancy without providing a valid reason.
-Instead, possession will rely on reformed and strengthened Section 8 grounds, including circumstances such as the sale of the property, the landlord taking occupation, or there are serious tenant breaches.
-This represents a structural shift in how tenancies are managed and ended.
+Section 21 has now been removed.
+Landlords are no longer able to end a tenancy without providing a valid reason.
+Instead, possession must be sought under the reformed and strengthened Section 8 grounds.
+These include circumstances such as the sale of the property, the landlord wishing to move back in, or in cases of serious tenant breaches.
+This marks a fundamental shift in how tenancies are managed and brought to an end.

 • Stronger tenant protections